EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

       ...
     }
     ```
-Local block declarations work as usual in Stan, and thus require a size to be specified.
+Local block declarations work as usual in Stan, requiring sizes to be specified with variables that exist in scope.

-* The log probability accumulator, `lp__`, is not in scope for functions (see below for subroutines).
+* The log probability accumulator, `lp__`, is not in scope for functions (see below for subroutines)

+* The log probability increment statement, `increment_log_prob(lp)`, is not allowed in functions (though see the section on subroutines below).

 ### Return Statements

 * Return statements are allowed anywhere in functions

-* Need to test that there is a valid return from every branch of execution.
+* In order to satisfy the C++ compiler, we will need to test that every execution branch has a return statement;  Need to test that there is a valid return from every branch of execution.
 This is more subtle than just requiring one at the end, because of cases like

     ```
     real bar(real x) {